-One meaningful example that I would like to share involves The Time Machine by H. G. Wells, which is not only an early forerunner in the science fiction genre but is also the first book about time travel that I ever read.
+One meaningful example that he would like to share involves The Time Machine by H. G. Wells, which is not only an early forerunner in the science fiction genre but is also the first book about time travel that he ever read.
 Like “C. S. Lewis” and “J. R. R. Tolkien,” many people know the name but do not know what the famous initials stand for.
-It is my intentional tribute to “the Shakespeare of science fiction” that Stanley’s full name includes “Herbert George” which is the “H” and “G” of H. G. Wells.
+It is his intentional tribute to “the Shakespeare of science fiction” that in From Under the Sun, Stanley’s full name includes “Herbert George” which is the “H” and “G” of H. G. Wells.

 It is also significant that Terrance’s last name is “Brown.”
 This is an intentional hat tip to “Doc Brown” in the movie, Back to the Future, which is included in almost every “best of” list of time-travel movies ever made.
 Even if the movie treats time travel in a laughably illogical way, what better namesake for our hero than the man who turned a sports car into a time machine?

-My own list contains over 30 hat tips and Easter eggs.
-Some allude to personal or family matters that would not mean anything to the average reader, but there are many more that are not listed on this page that general readers could identify.
-If you find any not listed here, please CONTACT ME and let me know.
-I would be interested to hear which ones people have found—particularly the hat tip to The Hitchhiker’s Guide to the Galaxy, which no one has told me that they have found yet.
+Kordel's own list of hat tips and Easter eggs contain many not found here or in the back of each book.
+Some allude to personal or family matters that would not mean anything to the average reader, but there are many more that general readers could identify and appreciate.
+If you find any not listed on the Hat Tips & Easter Eggs page of each book, please CONTACT KORDEL and let him know.
+He would be interested to hear which ones people have found—particularly the hat tip to The Hitchhiker’s Guide to the Galaxy, which no one has told him that they have found yet.